10 Pregnancy Fears Most Moms Face

 It is absolutely natural for a newly pregnant woman to have some fears that can only be referred to as 'far-fetched'.
 This does not mean that their fears are not valid or real at all; what it means is that some of these fears are, if anything, a little irrational.
 It is probably the crazy, raging hormonal changes taking hold of your mind or it is because of your own deeply rooted concern for your unborn child.
 Either way, here are the 10 Pregnancy Fears Most Moms Face and the facts behind them.

 1. Squashing the baby by laying on your stomach

-2. Eating foods to which the baby might be allergic:
+2. Eating foods which the baby might be allergic to

 This is a very real fear that could actually take place.
-But luckily, statistic shows that only 3% of all new borns are born with a natural defect.
-So the odds that on your side.
+But luckily, statistics shows that only 3% of all newborns are born with a natural defect.
+So the odds are on your side.

 It took you months to put on the baby weight, and even though you can lose it all, it will be irrational to expect it to disappear overnight.
 Maybe not everything will look the way it did before, but you can and will regain your original shape and body fat if you work at it.

 5. You will go into postpartum depression

 This is also a real fear.
 But postpartum depression is generally temporary and highly manageable.
 You just need to make sure to have people around you and seek professional help.

 The chances of miscarrying are very slim (10-12% in women under 35; 18% for women over 35-39 years).
 It does however significantly increase in women over 40.
 A reassuring fact is that by week 7, the chances of miscarrying drops to about 5%.